balt-dev/SSpy/README.md

 ## Notes

-This is still beta software!
-Don't be surprised if it crashes.
-Report the crash to me and I'll handle it.\
+If it crashes, report the crash to me and I'll handle it.
+Make semi-frequent backups.\
 ~~The code behind the file picker was taken from https://github.com/Zygahedron/Parabox-Editor, with [explicit permission from the repository owner.][1]~~
 The in-app file picker has been removed in favor of a native dialog.